 Tip: Gather and organize all necessary documentation and facts, such as transcripts, prior reviews, current salary, and salary expectations, so that you don’t have to struggle with facts and figures during your negotiation.

 Step 3: Prioritize

-Many people overlook that fact that total compensation is made up of numerous components – it’s not just base pay.
+Many people overlook the fact that total compensation is made up of numerous components – it’s not just base pay.
 You’re more likely to get what you want if you know what you want most.
-For some it’s base pay.
-For others (e.g., sales people), commission rates are more important.
+For some, it’s base pay.
+For others (e.g., salespeople), commission rates are more important.
 Entrepreneurs will focus on stock or stock options.
-Still others, such as second wage earners, find health benefits or flexible work schedules are the most valuable component of compensation.
+Still others, such as second-wage earners, find health benefits or flexible work schedules are the most valuable component of compensation.